18F/team-api-server/README.md

 1. `npm install` to install dependencies.
 1. `npm run dev-start` to start an auto-restarting server.

+Run `npm test` to do a single run of the test suite.
+Run `npm run dev-test` to run the test suite continuously as changes are made.

 You can run `node scripts/push_hook.js` to send a test payload to your running application.

-Run `npm test` to run the test suite.

 ### In Production